 The SPRUCE experiment is being operated as the first whole-ecosystem, forest-scale experiment to increase temperature and CO2 concentrations from deep soil to tree canopies.
 The decade-long experiment is being carried out in a black spruce peatland ecosystem of northern Minnesota and consists of 10 specially-designed, enclosed plots that are 12 m in diameter and outfitted with heating infrastructures for air- and deep-soil warming, as well as a range of biological and environmental monitoring sensors.

-Current Status: As of March 2015 the SPRUCE project infrastructure is largely in place for a spring 2015 initiation of whole-ecosystem warming treatments.
+As of March 2015, the SPRUCE project infrastructure was largely in place for a spring 2015 initiation of whole-ecosystem warming treatments and fully operational in June 2016.
 Deep peat heating (see below) was initiated June 2014 to study the sensitivity of deep, ancient peat C stocks to warming independent from more active surface phenomenon.
 Extensive pretreatment characterization of the peatland being used in manuscripts on peatland processes and incorporated into the development of a wetland model with the capacity to address the C-cycle, nutrient cycle, water cycle and energy dynamics of peatland systems and wetlands in general.

 Additional information and data can be found at https://mnspruce.ornl.gov/

-Deep peat heating was initiated June 2014 to study the sensitivity of deep, ancient peat C stocks to warming independent from more active surface phenomenon.
+The Deep Peat Heating was initiated June 2014 to study the sensitivity of deep, ancient peat C stocks to warming independent from more active surface phenomenon and continued through July 2015 at the transition to whole-ecosystem warming manipulations.

 Figure illustrates the hypotheses to be tested at SPRUCE.